A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Introduction

 \subsection{Our contributions}

-In this work, we derive an infinite-width MF-type limit of the \ptl NN model trained for $L_2$ regression by gradient flow (GF).
-By viewing the neurons in its second hidden layer through the functions they represent on the input domain, we characterize the limit as a probability measure on functional space, and hence the name \emph{functional-space MF limit}.
-In particular, \begin{itemize} \item We prove the existence of the limit and the law of large numbers (LLN) as the widths tend to infinity.
-Unlike prior works \citep{araujo2019mean, pham2020iclr, fang2021modeling, sirignano2022mean_deep}, our theory is applicable to not only the case $\alpha = 1$ in \eqref{eq:p3l} but also the maximum-update scaling \citep{yang2021feature}, which corresponds to setting $\alpha = \frac{1}{2}$; \item We prove that under i.i.d. initialization and with general activation functions, training loss converges to zero at a \emph{linear rate} in the MF limit, under an insight that the training dynamics follows a kernel GF under a \emph{time-varying} (and hence allowing feature learning, unlike in the NTK regime) kernel that remains {positive definite}; \item We derive function spaces that include the solutions learned by the \ptl model in the MF limit, which generalize the function spaces of shallow NNs defined in \citep{bach2017breaking} and \citep{ma2022barron}.
-We then prove a generalization bound by estimating their Rademacher complexity; \item We perform numerical experiments on two synthetic tasks, whose results are consistent with 1) the existence of the infinite-width limit, 2) distinct behaviors between having $\alpha = \frac{1}{2}$ and $\alpha = 1$, and 3) differences with the NTK model as well as shallow NNs. \end{itemize} With these non-trivial and interesting properties, our functional-space MF theory of the \ptl NN can serve as a foundation of further studies of deep over-parameterized NNs.
+In this work, we derive an infinite-width MF-type limit of the \ptl NN model trained for $L_2$ regression by GF.
+By characterizing the neurons in its second hidden layer via the functions they represent on the input domain, we define the limit as a probability measure on function spaces, and hence the name \emph{functional-space MF limit}.
+In particular, \begin{itemize} \item We prove its existence for both the ``1/width'' scaling (corresponding to $\alpha = 1$ in \eqref{eq:p3l}) and the $\mu P$ scaling of \citet{yang2021feature} (corresponding to $\alpha = 1 / 2$) under i.i.d. initialization.
+A key to the proof is establishing its connection with the MF limit of a corresponding non-parametric $2$L NN on $\Rbb^n$ (where $n$ is the size of the training set), which is different between the two scaling regimes. \item We prove that in the MF limit, training loss can converge to zero at a linear rate via an insight that the training dynamics follows a functional GF under a \emph{time-varying} (thus allowing feature learning) kernel that remains \emph{positive definite}. \item We derive complexity measures that characterize the functions learned by the MF \ptl NNs and prove bounds on the Rademacher complexity of the function spaces associated with these complexity measures. \item We perform numerical experiments on two synthetic tasks to illustrate 1) the existence of the infinite-width limit, 2) distinct behaviors between the scaling choices of $\alpha = 1 / 2$ vs $\alpha = 1$, and 3) differences with the NTK model, $2$L NN and fully-trained $3$L NN. \end{itemize} In summary, the functional-space MF theory allows us to rigorously study \ptl NNs in the infinite-width limit and establish its novel and interesting properties.